What is Video Streaming: System Requirements Comparison

 Ultra, which is the paid software from Streamlabs OBS, costs $19/month or $149/year.
 Other plans include Standard ($(/month) and Pro ($17/month)

 When it comes to Streamlabs vs OSB, they both offer free versions, but OSB is always free.
-When comparing pricing for vMix vs OBS, the pricing structure for vMix is much more complicated and is based on the quality of video you want to encode.
+When comparing pricing for vMix vs OBS, the pricing structure for vMix is much more complicated and is based on the quality of the video you want to encode.

 With Wirecast vs OSB, you have to pay for a license with Wirecast, whereas you don’t have to pay anything for OSB.
 However, Wirecast provides you with access to top-tier features with their licenses.